 In addition, a judge may decide a court order is needed to prohibit an ex’s partner from babysitting if the ex’s partner was found driving drunk with the child(ren).
 Lastly, gross neglect of the children when in the ex’s partner’s care could lead to a court order prohibiting the ex’s partner from babysitting the children.

 Court Order to Restrict Ex’s New Partner Due to Developmental Risks to Child

 A court order could place restrictions on an ex’s partner if the ex’s boyfriend/girlfriend impairs the child’s emotional development.

 For example, if the child is particularly young and there is a concern regarding the child receiving conflicting messages regarding who his/her parent is, he or she could pose developmental risks to the child.
 In this case, the other parent may try to get a court order prohibiting the ex’s boyfriend/girlfriend from spending the night or being allowed to visit during the ex’s parenting time.

 If your ex’s boyfriend/girlfriend endangers your child’s life or development, address the issue immediately.
 In fact, in Minnesota, if either parent makes specific allegations that parenting time with the other parent places the child(ren) in danger of harm, the court needs to schedule a hearing as soon as possible.
 (Minnesota Statutes Chapter 518.175, Subdivision 5, D).

-However, Minnesota judges have a lot of discretion when it comes to deciding whether or not to restrict an ex’s boyfriend/girlfriend.
-In addition, it’s not enough to say that the ex’s partner is dangerous, and thus, shouldn’t be allowed around the children.
-Instead, the other parent is required to show (using very specific examples and facts) how the ex’s partner is dangerous to the child.
-A family law attorney would be highly advantageous at this point.
+However, Minnesota judges have a lot of discretion when it comes to deciding whether or not to restrict.
+In addition, it’s not enough to say that the he or she is dangerous, and thus, shouldn’t be allowed around the children.
+Instead, you are required to show, using specific examples and facts, how he or she is dangerous to the child.
+A family law attorney is highly advantageous at this point.